-To the Board of Directors of Ansys Inc. and Subsidiaries:
+To the Board of Directors and Shareholders of Ansys Inc. and Subsidiaries:

-In our opinion, the accompanying Statements of Financial Condition and related Statements of Changes in Plan Equity present fairly, in all material respects, the financial position of the 1996 Employee Stock Purchase Plan of ANSYS, Inc. and Subsidiaries at January 31, 2000 and 1999, and the results of their operations for each of the three years in the period ended January 31, 2000 in conformity with accounting principles generally accepted in the United States.
+In our opinion, the accompanying Statements of Financial Condition and related Statements of Changes in Plan Equity present fairly, in all material respects, the financial position of the 1996 Employee Stock Purchase Plan of ANSYS, Inc. and Subsidiaries at January 31, 2001 and 2000, and the results of its operations for each of the three years in the period ended January 31, 2001 in conformity with accounting principles generally accepted in the United States of America.
 These financial statements are the responsibility of the Company's management; our responsibility is to express an opinion on these financial statements based on our audits.
-We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
+We conducted our audits of these statements in accordance with auditing standards generally accepted in the United States of America, which require that we plan and perform the audit to obtain reasonable assurance about whether the financial statements are free of material misstatement.
 An audit includes examining, on a test basis, evidence supporting the amounts and disclosures in the financial statements, assessing the accounting principles used and significant estimates made by management, and evaluating the overall financial statement presentation.
-We believe that our audits provide a reasonable basis for the opinion expressed above.
+We believe that our audits provide a reasonable basis for our opinion.